patooworld/vsixvhax/Dependency-Explorer.md

 The Haxe extension adds a "Haxe Dependencies" tree view to the explorer.
-It contains all Haxelibs and classpaths from the currently selected [Display Configuration](https://github.com/vshaxe/vshaxe/wiki/Configuration#display-configurations-and-display-server), as well as the Haxe Standard Library.
+It contains all Haxelibs and classpaths from the currently selected [Configuration](https://github.com/vshaxe/vshaxe/wiki/Configuration#configurations-and-display-server), as well as the Haxe Standard Library.
 Classpaths that are part of the current workspace are ignored to avoid duplicating what the regular File Explorer already displays.

 ![](images/dependency-explorer/tree-view.gif)